 There is a common misconception when people first embark on podcasting.
 They look at it simply as another form of marketing to achieve sales, win new customers, sell more books, drive more traffic to the website etc, etc. They want results and quick ROI.

-Now of course, these things are important, there has to be a business aspect to it.
+Now, of course, these things are important, there has to be a business aspect to it.
 After all, you haven’t decided to enter the podcast world because you have spare time to kill.
-However, in addition to thinking about the marketing benefits of a podcast strategy, there are some other important factors that should be considered as they will impact your success significantly.
+However, in addition to thinking about the marketing benefits of a podcasting strategy, there are some other important factors that should be considered as they will impact your success significantly.

 Bang For Your Buck

 Recently, some of the more popular podcasts have started charging for guest interviews (we’re talking ridiculous 4-figure sums).
 Now in some ways, we can say “good for them”.
 After all they have worked hard to get to the point of such popularity that they can charge.

 However, on the other hand, this is a real shame.
 The unique world of podcasting has always been less about commercialism and more about a community.
 It is a source of quality information that is not manipulated and molded by profit.
 Rather, there has always been a general concept of give-freely, receive-freely.